|Tallest Tree: 316 feet||Redwood Mountain Grove||As tall as a 31-story building|

 Working on scales from leaves to landscapes, no other team of investigators in the world has the unique and complementary skills to conduct this integrated 10-year investigation of redwoods.
 The investigation includes a network of forest plots that can be monitored for more than 100 years.
 This program will yield data-based solutions to protect redwoods in a changing world.
 Read about our initial results on our Understanding Climate Change pages.

-Check out our interactive map of the redwood regions that will help you plan your trips and learn more about the forests.
-You’ll find hundreds of forest facts, photos, search by location, directions by transit, trip ideas and events integrated into the parks profiles.
+Check out our free resources that will help you plan your trips and learn more about the forests.
+You’ll find an interactive trip planning tool, redwood forest guides, events and a live webcam.